ifarbod/gtasa-android-fix/.github/ISSUE_TEMPLATE.md

 * Problem can be reproduced in P2P mode: [Yes/No]
 * Problem can be reproduced in Server-Client mode: [Yes/No]
-* Problem started happening recently, didn't happen in an older version of CtNorth: [Yes/No]
+* Problem started happening recently, didn't happen in an older version of CTNorth: [Yes/No]
 * Problem can be reliably reproduced, doesn't happen randomly: [Yes/No]
 * Problem happens with all files and projects, not only some files or projects: [Yes/No]